 Cost

-Most projects have a fixed budget that limits how many hours team members can spend on project execution.
+Most projects have cost constraints that limit how many hours team members can spend on project execution.

-Since the money is finite, you need to plan carefully so your team completes the project without exceeding the budget.
+Since the money is finite, you need to plan carefully so your team completes the project without exceeding the budget constraints.
 If you overspend in one area, you may have to cut back in others, potentially compromising the project’s success.

 Let’s assume your videography agency is to produce a commercial for a car company on a tight budget.
 You might decide to allocate a larger portion of the budget to high-quality video shoots of the car to emphasize its design and features and then opt for more cost-effective solutions for post-production effects.

 The limitation of this iron triangle—the interdependent constraints of scope, time, and cost, where changes to one constraint affect the others—is that you can only achieve a maximum of two of the three elements.
-For example, you’ll have to cut scope if you want to reduce costs and shorten your schedule.
-If you can’t make any changes to scope or cost, then it will take longer to execute the project.
+For example, you’ll have to cut scope if you want to reduce costs and shorten your project schedule.
+If you can’t make any changes to scope or cost, then it will take longer to execute.

 <cta-box>